 28. There shall be no voting by proxy or post.

-29. No alteration of the Rules may be effected except by a resolution passed by a three-quarter majority of the Members of the Association present at a General Meeting of which notice specifying the proposed resolution has been given.
+29. No alteration to these Rules may be effected except via a resolution passed by a three-quarter majority of the Members of the Association present at a General Meeting, of which notice specifying the proposed change(s) has been given.

 30. The Committee shall have power to determine:

 (a) All questions, differences or disputes which may arise as to the construction of these Rules.